pkoukos/GoodTuringMD/README.md

 # **NAME**

-Good_Turing.R - Calculate probability of unobserved species for molecular dynamics RMSD matrices.
+Good_Turing.R - Application of Good-Turing statistics to quantify convergence of biomolecular simulations.

 # **DESCRIPTION**